s-du/IRMapper/README.md

 *The application uses **Agisoft Metashape Python API** but we are working on Open Drone Map integration!

 **We are still looking for photoset taken with the DJI M3T to improve calibration!

+**The project is still in pre-release, so do not hesitate to send your recommendations or the bugs you encountered!**

 <p align="center">
     <a href="https://ibb.co/MfKBYKL"><img src="https://i.ibb.co/ScHfhHp/Thermal-Mesh.png" alt="Thermal-Mesh" border="0"></a>